 Alloy wheels, brake calipers, steering knuckles.

-Consumer electronics: metal shells for mobile phones/notebooks (such as MacBook Unibody), heat sinks, camera mounts.
+Consumer electronics include metal shells for mobile phones and notebooks, such as MacBook Unibody, as well as heat sinks and camera mounts.

 Home appliances

-Air conditioner compressor housing, washing machine drum bracket, refrigerator door hinge (zinc alloy die-casting has strong corrosion resistance).
+Air conditioner compressor housing, washing machine drum bracket, refrigerator door hinge, which is made of zinc alloy die-casting and exhibits strong corrosion resistance.

 Industrial & Energy Equipment